This post may contain affiliate links.

 A super indulgent, gooey treat these Carmelitas are a minimal ingredient recipe that come together quickly and easily and are a hit among everyone.

 If you don’t love the mixture of oats, chocolate and caramel then you’re crazy!
-No, I completely understand if you don’t but we absolutely love it.
+No, I completely understand if you don’t but we absolutely love Carmelitas.

-These Carmelitas are one of those recipes that we can’t help but make over and over again.
+These bars are one of those recipes that we can’t help but make over and over again.
 They are super easy to make, make a large batch, and are just so tasty.

-I love when I have a nice gooey dessert that is still contained so each and every bite is just heaven.
-I may be biased but if you have never tried Carmelitas before, you need to.
+I love when I have a nice gooey caramel dessert that is still contained so each and every bite is just heaven.
+I may be biased but if you have never tried these cookie bars before, you need to.

 Pantry ingredients really help these come together quickly so if you are an avid baker, you most likely have all the ingredients at home already.